 With regards to specific services

-The contact for all concerns related to Overseas Students, such as living and studying in Australia, is the Registrar.
+The contact for all concerns related to Overseas Students, such as living and studying in Australia, is the Campus Registrar.
 Please get in touch via reception to arrange a time to speak.

 For further information on studying as an Overseas Student see our Overseas Student Page.

 Whilst MST doesn’t provide any in-house accredited Counselling services, there are staff available for general spiritual support.
 Often facing a challenging situation can be greatly helped by having someone to sit, listen, and pray with you through it.
-We strongly encourage students to reach out to either Pastoral Staff at their church, a mentor, or a close friend, but if you feel like you might benefit from someone to provide a little more spiritual guidance, please get in touch with either reception, or the Registrar.
+We strongly encourage students to reach out to either Pastoral Staff at their church, a mentor, or a close friend, but if you feel like you might benefit from someone to provide a little more spiritual guidance, please get in touch with either reception, or the Campus Registrar.

 We’re aware that adapting to Higher Ed study, particularly academic theological study, particularly the large volume of reading and the writing of essays.
 MST offers to provide some degree of support to students who may be struggling to adapt to the skills required.
-There are resources available through the online learning portal (eCampus), most particularly the MST Essay Guide, as well as some sample essays.
+There are resources available through the online learning portal (Canvas), most particularly the MST Essay Guide, as well as some sample essays.
 However – if you require additional support, we can assess that on a case-by-case basis.
 Further support ranges from 1-on-1 study skills sessions, study skills tutorials, 1-on-1 tutoring, as well as assistance with ‘Academic English’.
 Furthermore, assistance is available at the Library for learning how to use Library and research resources available to MST students.

-If you are struggling and believe you may benefit from some guidance with study skills, please get in touch with the Registrar directly, or via reception.
+If you are struggling and believe you may benefit from some guidance with study skills, please get in touch with the Campus Registrar directly, or via reception.
 If you would like guidance in learning how to access research resources, get in touch with the library at email@example.com.

 Health and welfare services cover a wide range of supports for issues including those related to physical health (i.e. medical), disability, financial, and tenancy.